 In part to uphold this secrecy and in part due to health and space reasons, the SS leadership ordered the camp authorities in the autumn of 1942 to henceforth burn the bodies of those murdered at the killing centers and to exhume the bodies of those already buried in order to burn them.
 At the Operation Reinhard killing centers and Chelmno, the corpses were burned on “open air ovens” made of rail track.
 Special detachments of Jewish forced laborers were brought in from outside to perform this grisly task at Belzec and Chelmno and to complete it after the Treblinka II and Sobibor uprisings.
 After the job was done, the members of these detachments were shot by the SS or their Trawniki-trained auxiliaries.
 At Auschwitz-Birkenau, large crematoria were built with the new gas chambers in 1942-1943.
 Detachments of Jewish laborers, known as Special Detachments (Sonderkommando) and made up of persons selected from incoming transports disposed of the corpses until the gassing operations ceased in November 1944.

 The Operation Reinhard killing centers were completely dismantled and the land was re-landscaped to camouflage the sites as agricultural estates.
-The manor house at Chelmno, which had served as the reception area for the victims, remained standing after the SS eliminated the mass graves in a nearby forest.
-SS demolition experts destroyed the gas chambers at Auschwitz-Birkenau, but the camp continued to function as a concentration camp until the arrival of Soviet troops on January 27, 1945.
+At the first killing center, Chelmno, camp officials dismantled the camp and destroyed the so-called manor house before abandoning the site in April 1943.
+The site was used again as a gassing site briefly between late spring and summer of 1944, primarily for the Jews of the Lodz ghetto.
+SS demolition experts likewise destroyed the gas chambers at Auschwitz-Birkenau following the last gassings, in November 1944, but the camp continued to function as a concentration camp until the arrival of Soviet troops on January 27, 1945.